-A parent/guardian advisory committee shall be established at the district level when there are more than 50 English learners in the district and at the school level when there are more than 20 English learners at the school.
-Parents/guardians of English learners shall constitute committee membership in at least the same percentage as English learners represent of the total number of students in the school.
+A parent/guardian advisory committee (ELAC) shall be established at the district level when there are more than 50 English learners in the district and at the school level when there are more than 20 English learners at the school.
+Parents/guardians of English learners, elected by parents/guardians of English learners at the school, shall constitute committee membership in at least the same percentage as English learners represent of the total number of students in the school.
+The school may designate for this purpose an existing school-level advisory committee provided that it meets these criteria for committee membership.
 (Education Code 52176; 5 CCR 11308)